True Or False Bacteria Are Larger Than Human Cells

 Understanding Human Cells

 Human cells are eukaryotic cells, meaning they have a nucleus and other membrane-bound organelles.
-These cells are much more complex and organized than bacterial cells.
+In practice, these cells are much more complex and organized than bacterial cells.
 Human cells come in a variety of types, each specialized to perform specific functions within the body, such as transporting oxygen (red blood cells), transmitting nerve impulses (neurons), and providing structural support (bone cells).

 Size and Measurement of Human Cells

 Human cells are generally larger than bacteria, with sizes ranging from 10 to 100 micrometers (μm) in diameter.
-However, the size can vary significantly depending on the cell type.
+Even so, the size can vary significantly depending on the cell type.
 For example:

 • Red Blood Cells (Erythrocytes): Approximately 7-8 μm in diameter.